 Bond grabbing and dispatching sailor on Stealth Boat has been removed entirely and replaced with shot of Bond creeping forward

-his hands full of equipment, and the next moment he has jumped ahead of himself, his hands suddenly empty, as he examines a control panel.
-These two images are of adjacent frames in the film, either side of a cut, and show the jump in the footage:
+door with his hands full of equipment, and the next moment he has jumped ahead of himself, his hands suddenly empty, as he examines a control panel.
+These two images are of adjacent frames in the film, either side of a cut, and show the jump in

 It appears the filmmakers removed the more explicit version of the guard’s death, and instead filled in the time by extending Bond’s approach towards him.
 Annoyingly, this alteration has survived into the uncut version of the film.